reshmabidikar/slate/source/includes/_payment-transaction.md

 **Request Body**

 A JSON string representing the custom field object or objects to be added.
+For example:

+[ { "name": "CF1", "value": "123" } ]

 **Query Parameters**